Online car pricing guides frequently undervalue Subarus in Portland’s Subaru market due to a lack of data.

 The Kelly Blue Book average value also includes cars with rebuilt titles, major damage, or very high miles.
 These cars at the bottom of the price range skew the average price downward.

-A car with a clean title, no major damage, and average miles will usually sell for above the average price given.
+A car with a clean title, no major damage, and average miles usually sells for above the average price listed on Kelly Blue Book.

 Advice to customers